zfergus/high-order-ipc-data/README.md

 # Decoupled Contact

-Repo for meshes and tools used in our decouple elasticity and contact project.
+Repo for meshes and tools used in our decoupled elasticity and contact project.